Niyamit/hazus/OpenHazus_POC/readme.txt

 Troubleshooting:

-If the required fields aren't found using either the given or default field names, the program can not run.
-Send log info to the administration.
+If the input UDF file is open in another program, this program will not run.

-If a raster file is not selected, the program can not run, and will give an error.
+If the required fields aren't found using either the given or default field names, the run button will be grayed out and will not work.

-If a .csv file is not selected, the program can not run, and will give an error.
+If a depth-grid is selected that does not correspond to the coordinates of the input UDF file, the program will fail.